aprenlia/documentation/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

     eliminating the need for a 13th month to recognize any remainder as would be the case when using the :guilabel:`Months` option.

-  - The :guilabel:`Days` option accounts for different amounts depending on the number of days in each month (e.g., ~$102 for January and ~$92 for February).

 .. _customer_invoices/deferred/generate_on_validation:

 Generate deferral entries on validation
 =======================================

 .. tip::
-   Make sure the :guilabel:`Start Date` and :guilabel:`End Date` fields are visible in the :guilabel:`Invoice Lines` tab.
-In most cases, the :guilabel:`Start Date` should be in the same month as the :guilabel:`Invoice Date`.
+   Make sure the :guilabel:`Deferred Date` field is visible in the :guilabel:`Invoice Lines` tab.
+In most cases, the start of the deferred period should be in the same month as the :guilabel:`Invoice Date`.
 Deferred revenue entries are posted from the invoice date and are displayed in the report accordingly.

 For each line of the invoice that should be deferred, specify the start and end dates of the deferral period.